robotology/icub-hri/README.md

 ### human-sensing-SAM (face recognition; optional)
 The recognition of faces with SAM requires [human-sensing-SAM](https://github.com/dcam0050/human-sensing-SAM), to detect and output cropped faces for SAM to classify.
 Please follow the installation instructions in the [readme](https://github.com/dcam0050/human-sensing-SAM/blob/master/README.md).

-## Build icub-client
+## Build icub-hri

-Once all desired dependencies are installed, building the `icub-client` is straightforward:
+Once all desired dependencies are installed, building the `icub-hri` is straightforward:

-1. Download `icub-client`: `git clone https://github.com/robotology/icub-client.git`.
+1. Download `icub-hri`: `git clone https://github.com/robotology/icub-hri.git`.
-2. `cd icub-client`
+2. `cd icub-hri`
 3. `mkdir build`
 4. `cd build`
 5. `ccmake ..` and fill in the cmake var **`OpenCV_DIR`** with the path to the `OpenCV-3.2.0` build.
-6. Compile `icub-client` using `make`.
+6. Compile `icub-hri` using `make`.

 ## Update software script
-We provide a [Python script](https://github.com/robotology/icub-client/blob/master/update-software.py) to easily update all dependencies of `icub-client` and `icub-client` itself.
+We provide a [Python script](https://github.com/robotology/icub-hri/blob/master/update-software.py) to easily update all dependencies of `icub-hri` and `icub-hri` itself.

-## Using icub-client in your project
+## Using icub-hri in your project
-Using `icub-client` in your project is straightforward.
+Using `icub-hri` in your project is straightforward.
 Simply `find_package(icubclient REQUIRED)` in your main `CMakeLists.txt`, and use the `${icubclient_INCLUDE_DIRS}` and `${icubclient_LIBRARIES}` cmake variables as you would expect.
-A working example project can be found [here](https://github.com/robotology/icub-client/tree/master/src/examples/icub-client-dependent-project).
+A working example project can be found [here](https://github.com/robotology/icub-hri/tree/master/src/examples/icub-client-dependent-project).

-## Using icub-client docker
+## Docker image

-The docker folder contains the dockerfile used to build a fully compiled dopcker image for icub-client including all extras such as opencv3, iol, kinect and karmaWysiwyd.
+The `docker` folder contains the dockerfile used to build a fully compiled dopcker image for icub-hri including all extras such as opencv3, iol, kinect and karmaWysiwyd.
 You can either download a pre-compiled image at https://hub.docker.com/r/dcamilleri13/icub-client or compile it using the provided files.

 Prerequisites:
 1. Install docker: https://docs.docker.com/engine/installation/linux/ubuntulinux/